otto-de/api-guidelines/content/guidelines/030_REST-GUIDELINES/020_Hypermedia/030_Link-relation-types/040_must-use-curied-link-relation-types.md

 This rule applies to APIs that have to comply with [REST maturity level 3](@guidelines/R000033).
 :::

-Custom link relation types can be introduced if no [IANA-registered](@guidelines/R100036) or [existing custom](@guidelines/R100035) link relation type matches the semantics of a link.
-In this case, the rule [MUST use absolute URLs for custom link relation types](@guidelines/R100037) must be adhered to.

-A resource that uses custom link relation types to link to other resources must have a `curies` array in its `_links` property.
-OTTO API curie objects inside this array must have the property `href` with a value in the form of `https://api.otto.de/portal/link-relations/{context-id}/{rel}`.
+A resource that uses [custom link relation types](@guidelines/R100037) to link to other resources must have a `curies` array in its `_links` property.
+Curie objects inside this array must have a templated property `href`.

 ```json
 {